Murder of Kongara Nagamani

 Kongara Nagamani was murdered in an honor killing after she had married a Dalit.
-The murder took place in the state in the South Indian state of Telangana.
-Her brother surrendered himself to police and is charged with her murder.
+The murder took place in the South Indian state of Telangana.
+Her brother surrendered to the police and was charged with her murder.

 Background

-Kongara Nagamani was a police constable in Hayathnagar Police Station ,Hyderabad.
-She had married Srikkanth, a dalit with whom she had studied in the same school and had known each other for 10 years.
+Kongara Nagamani was a police constable with the Hayathnagar Police Station, Hyderabad.
+She had married Srikkanth, a dalit with whom she had studied in the same school and had known for 10 years.

 Death

-Just 3 weeks after their marriage, her brother, Parmesh, reported killing her when he surrendered to the police, who then charged him with murder.
+Just three weeks after their wedding, her brother, Parmesh, reported killing her when he surrendered to the police, who then charged him with murder.